A Coherent View of the Quark-Gluon Plasma from Energy Correlators

 Jet substructure studies in heavy-ion collisions aim at disentangle the properties of the QGP by looking at the modifications of the jets' inner structure in A-A with respect to p-p collisions (vacuum).
 This places high demands on the theoretical understanding of QCD both in vacuum and in medium.
 Due to the extraordinary complexity of the system created in these collisions, several phenomena emerge, such as colour coherence \cite{Mehtar-Tani:2010ebp,Mehtar-Tani:2011hma,Casalderrey-Solana:2011ule,Mehtar-Tani:2012mfa} and medium response \cite{Cao:2020wlm,CMS:2021otx}, which complicate the extraction of robust conclusions about the inner dynamics of the QGP from traditional jet substructure observables.
 Ideally, one would like to formulate a program of jet substructure measurements in heavy-ion collisions based on a set of observables which simultaneously have simple theoretical properties and are sensitive in clean ways to specific features of the QGP.
 Unfortunately, this has been proven to be far from straightforward for standard jet shape observables.

 In this paper we formulate the study of jet substructure in heavy-ion collisions in terms of a simple class of \emph{inclusive} observables known as energy correlators, which are correlation functions of energy flow operators $\langle \cE(\vec n_1)\cdots\cE(\vec n_k)\rangle$ \cite{Basham:1977iq,Basham:1978bw,Basham:1978zq,Basham:1979gh,Hofman:2008ar}, where $\cE(\vec n_1)$ measures the asymptotic energy flux in the direction $\vec n_1$ \cite{Hofman:2008ar,Ore:1979ry,Korchemsky:1999kt,Belitsky:2013xxa}.
-In vacuum, these observables are known to very high precision (typically NNLL \cite{Dixon:2019uzg}) and have been shown to exhibit smooth power law behaviour \cite{Hofman:2008ar,Lee:2022ige}, with sharp transitions arising at the presence of any additional scale in the problem \cite{Holguin:2022epo,Craft:2022kdo}.
+In vacuum, the observables present a clear separation between the non-perturbative and perturbative regimes, with the latter being known to very high precision (typically NNLL \cite{Dixon:2019uzg}).
+Within their perturbative regime, they exhibit a smooth power law behaviour \cite{Hofman:2008ar,Lee:2022ige}, with sharp transitions arising at the presence of any additional scale in the problem \cite{Holguin:2022epo,Craft:2022kdo}.
 Additionally, due to their inclusivity, their theoretical description keeps some simplicity compared to more exclusive observables, even when applied to very complicated environments with potentially large backgrounds.
 Indeed, it is for this reason that close relatives to energy correlators, temperature correlators, are used to study the cosmic-microwave background (CMB) \cite{Planck:2018vyg}, the big bang, and inflationary cosmology \cite{Arkani-Hamed:2018kmz}.
 In all, this makes energy correlators an ideal candidate for jet substructure in heavy-ion collisions, opening the door for robustly identifying the dynamics associated with specific scales of the QGP, whilst precisely controlling other independent factors such as quark/gluon fractions.